How to Contact Uber for Help: Uber Customer Service

 24/7 Uber Phone Number: 800-593-7069

-In 2016, Uber announced local phone support and eventually released it nationwide but some cities don’t have access yet.
+In 2016, Uber announced local phone support for San Francisco and eventually released it nationwide.

 BONUS TIP: Find Your Answer On RSG

 If you’ve searched the site and can’t find an answer to your question, feel free to e-mail me!
-I still respond to each and every single e-mail so rest assured that you will get a human who knows what they’re talking about when you reach out to me. 😊
+I still respond to every e-mail, so rest assured that you will get a human who knows what they’re talking about when you reach out to me.

 Frequently Asked Questions